 How To Do

-- Place your right knee and palm on a flat bench so that your torso is parallel with the floor.
+1. Place your right knee and palm on a flat bench so that your torso is parallel to the floor.

-- Hold a dumbbell in the left hand and keeping the left foot flat on the floor, press your left arm tight against your side with the upper arms parallel to the floor.
+2. Hold a dumbbell in the left hand, and keeping the left foot flat on the floor.

-- Extend at the elbow until your arm is straight back and fully extended.
+4. Extend at the elbow until your arm is straight back and fully extended.

-- Flex the triceps hard for a second, then return to the starting position.
+5. Flex the triceps hard for a second, then return to the starting position.

-- Complete all reps on the left arm and then repeat on the right arm.
+6. Complete all reps on the left arm and then repeat on the right arm.

 Tips

-- Keep your body as still as possible, move only your forearms.
+• Keep your body as still as possible; move only your forearms.

-- Keep control of the weight as you slowly lower down the dumbbells back to the starting position.
+• Keep control of the weight as you slowly lower down the dumbbells back to the starting position.

 7. Two Arm Overhead Dumbbell Triceps Extensions

 The seated dumbbell overhead tricep extension is a fantastic movement that builds optimal muscle and strength in all three heads of the tricep muscle.
-But It is particularly useful in targeting the long head of the triceps muscle.
+It is particularly useful in targeting the long head of the triceps muscle.

 How To Do

-- Hold one side of the dumbbell with both hands while seated on the bench.
+1. Hold one side of the dumbbell with both hands while seated on the bench.

-- The upper arms should remain stationary and the movement should come from the forearms.
-You should feel a large stretch through the triceps.
+3. The upper arms should remain stationary and the movement should come from the forearms.

-- When the elbows have reached their maximum range of motion, push up through the triceps and extend the arms back to the starting position.
+5. When the elbows have reached their maximum range of motion, push up through the triceps and extend the arms back to the starting position.

-- Repeat for as many reps and sets as desired.
+6. Repeat for as many reps and sets as desired.

 Tips

-- Weight should move in a controlled manner.
+• Weight should move in a controlled manner.

 8. Rope Triceps Extension

-The rope tricep extension is another great exercise for your long head tricep workout.
+The rope tricep extension is another great exercise for your long-head tricep workout.

 This exercise is used to build the muscles of the triceps.
 Well-built triceps also have many positive carryovers into your pressing movements, such as bench press variations and shoulder press variations.